 Cansu is a philosopher and the founder+director of the AI Ethics Lab, where she leads teams of computer scientists, philosophers, and legal scholars to provide ethics analysis and guidance to researchers and practitioners.
+She also serves as an ethics expert in various ethics, advisory, and editorial boards.
 She has a Ph.D. in philosophy specializing in applied ethics.
 She primarily works on ethics of technology, having previously worked on ethics and health.
 Prior to the AI Ethics Lab, she was a lecturer at the University of Hong Kong, and a researcher at the Harvard Law School, Harvard School of Public Health, Harvard Medical School, National University of Singapore, Osaka University, and the World Health Organization.
+She was listed among the “30 Influential Women Advancing AI in Boston” and the “100 Brilliant Women in AI Ethics”.
 She tweets @ccansu.

 For more detailed information, you can download her CV or contact her at firstname.lastname@example.org.